-- With your parent or guardian, complete the exercises in the pamphlet How to Protect Your Children From Child Abuse: A Parent's Guide and earn the Cyber Chip award for your grade.7 - 7.
+- 6. With your parent or guardian, complete the exercises in the pamphlet How to Protect Your Children From Child Abuse: A Parent's Guide and earn the Cyber Chip Award for your grade or view the Personal Safety Awareness videos (with your parent or Guardian's permission). - 7.
 While a First Class Scout, participate in a Scoutmaster conference. - 8.
-Successfully complete your board of review for the Star rank.8
+Successfully complete your board of review for the Star rank.